IdeaCentre A series

 Lenovo's IdeaCentre A Series is a line of all-in-one desktops designed primarily for home use and the consumer PC segment.
 The sections below describe the IdeaCentre A Series desktops, categorized by their year of release.

 2014

 A740

 Lenovo released the IdeaCentre A740 in 2014.
 The A740 is an all-in-one desktop computer with a 27-inch touchscreen supporting 10-finger multitouch.
 The top-of-the line version has a WQHD resolution (2560x1440) and comes with the Intel Core i7-4558U quad-core (low-voltage) processor and an NVIDIA GeForce GTX 850M graphics card in addition to the internal Intel HD graphics processor.
-The 1TB harddrive is a Solid State Hybrid Drive which includes an 8GB SSD.
+The 1 TB harddrive is a Solid State Hybrid Drive which includes an 8 GB SSD.

 2013

 A730

 Lenovo released the IdeaCentre A730 in 2013.
 The A730 is an all-in-one desktop computer with a 27-inch touchscreen, and an NVIDIA GeForce GT 745M graphics card.